 Sentiment in European equities was boosted by comments from two Bundesbank sources that the German central bank was prepared to support European Central Bank policy action, if needed, to shore up the region's economy.
 This hit the euro, which extended losses against the dollar.

-The ZEW survey contributed to expectations that the ECB will ease monetary policy further next month.
+The ZEW survey contributed to expectations the ECB will ease monetary policy further next month.